mouadcherkaoui/bxblazor/README.md

 Blazor components using IBM's Carbon Design System components
 <p align="center"><img src="img/carbon_design_system_white.png" width="250"></p>

-🔎 **you can use dotnet new template to generate a starter project [BxBlazor Wasm-Hosted](#)  *a starter project using the blazor hosted template, and implementing sample Mediatr commands and queries.***

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.